tarides/ocaml-eglot/README.md

 ### Jump to type definition  of an expression

-You can also jump to the type definition of the at point expression.
+You can also jump to the type definition of the expression at point.

 ![Jump to type definition example](media/find-type-decl.gif)